 Still, the broader reopening of Europe is a major milestone for tourism and the global battle against COVID-19.

 When Will Europe Reopen?

 This is the big question.
-And it’s still unclear.
+And while it’s still unclear, it could happen soon.

-The proposal, which was unveiled Monday and set to come up for debate this week, recommends that all 27 member countries of the European Union resume allowing travelers who have completed their vaccinations.
+The proposal, which was agreed to Wednesday and set to come up for final approval later this week or next week, recommends that all 27 member countries of the European Union resume allowing travelers who have completed their vaccinations.
 Once approved, each country can decide whether or not to implement those changes.

 And European countries could hit the pause button once travel resumes.
 The EU’s proposal includes an “emergency brake” that would allow countries to slow or halt inbound travelers from countries where COVID-19 cases are on the rise, especially where new variants of the virus are emerging.

 The EU’s proposal recommends allowing entry to anyone who has received their last dose of an approved COVID-19 vaccine at least 14 days prior to arrival.
 All three vaccines in use in the U.S. meet those requirements: Pfizer, Moderna, and Johnson & Johnson.
 AstraZeneca, which is being distributed in Canada, is also accepted.

 “This will enable free movement and the travel to the European Union,” European Commission President Ursula von der Leyen previously said in an interview with the Times, noting that all three vaccines being distributed in the U.S. have been approved by Europe’s pharmaceutical regulator.
 “Because one thing is clear: All 27 member states will accept, unconditionally, all those who are vaccinated with vaccines that are approved by (the European Medicines Agency).”

 Some countries could also require a negative PCR test on top of proof of vaccination.
 But the proposal states it should waive a testing requirement for foreign visitors if that country doesn’t require a negative test result from its own residents.